-We thank you for the sharing the annual report prior to its launching.
-We read your report and drafted the following lines after due consideration.
+We thank you for the sharing the annual report prior to its publication.
+We read your report and drafted the following response after due consideration:

-In your report, you mentioned that UNAMA considers the conflict in Afghanistan to be a non-international armed conflict - we strongly reject this and recognize this as an international armed conflict.
-The conflict of Afghanistan comes under the 4th Geneva Convention, not common article three of the Geneva Conventions.
-Against all international norms, the Americans attacked Afghanistan and the United Nations should recognize the fact.
-Without consideration to the principles of the UN Charter to reach an agreement with the Islamic Emirate of Afghanistan through a peaceful manner, the American attacked Afghanistan and ousted a stable Government and, as a result, disrupted global and regional peace, martyred many Afghans, made them disabled and displaced them, causing them to migrate.
+In the report, you mentioned that UNAMA takes the position that the conflict in Afghanistan is a non-international armed conflict.
+However, we strongly reject this and recognize this conflict as an international armed conflict.
+The conflict of Afghanistan falls under the Fourth Geneva Convention, not common article three of the Geneva Conventions.
+The Americans attacked Afghanistan in contrary to all international laws and the United Nations should realize this fact.
+The Americans, without consideration to the principles of the Charter of the United Nations to reach to an agreement with the Islamic Emirate of Afghanistan through peaceful means, attacked Afghanistan and ousted a stable Government and, as a result of which, the global and regional peace was disrupted and many afghans were martyred, disabled and displaced, and many others migrated.
+This attack does not meet the conditions of a defensive attack; neither does it meet the conditions set out by the United Nations.

-We reject your civilian casualties' figures.
-You mentioned in the report that invaders' forces significantly increased their aerial attacks and inflicted more casualties than in all previous years.
-However, you attributed seven percent of all civilian casualties to invader forces, which is neither acceptable to the Islamic Emirate of Afghanistan nor to the Afghan public.
-Those who are aware of the situation in Afghanistan will blindly call the report one-sided.
-In Helmand, Nangarhar, Kunduz, Ghazni, Paktya, Wardak and many other provinces, raids and aerial attacks forced people to abandon their residences and move to mountains or other areas to stay overnight there.
-This is not the voice of the Mujahideen of the Islamic Emirate, but rather the voice of the public because in most bombardment operations civilians suffer more than others.
+We also reject the number of civilian casualties in your report.
+You reported that forces of the invader significantly increased their aerial attacks, causing more casualties than previous years.
+However, you attributed seven per cent of all civilian casualties to the Invader's forces, which is neither acceptable to the Islamic Emirate of Afghanistan nor to the Afghan population.
+Those who are aware of the situation in Afghanistan will easily understand that this is a biased report.
+In Helmand, Nangarhar, Kunduz, Ghazni, Paktya, Wardak and many other provinces, raids and aerial attacks forced people t to abandon their residences overnight and move to the mountains.
+These are not the concerns of the Mujahideen of the Islamic Emirate, but rather the concerns of the people who suffer the most by bombardments and other military operations.

-It is clear to all that the Kabul administration and foreign invaders are not complying with the laws of war and their only aim is to kill and terrorize people.
+It is clear to all by now that the Kabul Administration and foreign invaders are not complying with the laws of war and their only aim is to kill and terrorize people.
 Therefore, they did not spare efforts in terms of killing people, torturing, detaining, looting, abducting and carrying out other inhuman acts.
-The atrocities of the Kabul administration and invader forces now surpass the limits of war crimes, as they have started massacre and mass killings.
-Instead of the UN Human Rights Service preventing such massacres and reflecting their dreadful deeds, the UN is covering their acts and attempting in a way to show their minimum casualties.
-In contrast, despite the tangible efforts by the Islamic Emirate, they have been blamed for the bulk of civilian casualties and the UN is hiding the casualties attributed to the invaders' and puppets' forces underneath the shadow.
+The atrocities of the Kabul Administration and invader forces now surpass the limits of war crimes, as they have started massacres and mass killings.
+The UN Human Rights Service, instead of preventing such massacres and reflecting the violations truthfully, is covering the acts of these forces and attempts to attribute reduced numbers of casualties to them.
+In contrary, despite concrete efforts by the Islamic Emirate, it has been blamed for a higher number of civilian casualties.
+This is done to undermine the casualties caused by the invader's forces and the Kabul Administration.